jhvozdovich/cospack/README.md

 * Notification options
 * Customizable UI - pixel filter for photos?
 * Calculate percentage complete based on percentage of all associated elements and total time logged
+* Events- can add cosplays to events
+* User can change order of cosplays in list

 ### User Stories
 * As a cosplayer, I want a packing checklist so that I will be sure to remember all of my supplies before big events.